 The Sofitel Xining promises to take you on a gastronomic journey.
 With influences from Europe, the Middle East, and Southeast Asia, as well as other regions, a true treat awaits.
-There are its 3 restaurants and a cocktail bar in the lobby.
+There are its three restaurants and a cocktail bar in the lobby.

 6. Sofitel Krabi Phokeethra Golf & Spa Resort

 Sofitel Krabi Phokeethra Golf & Spa Resort Hotel offers 276 elegant styled rooms and suites set within a beautiful tropical garden.
-Guests at the beach resort enjoy the largest lagoon swimming pool in Krabi, a spa, restaurants serving Thai, Italian and Indian cuisine, and luxury speedboat tours to nearby islands.
+Guests at the beach resort enjoy the largest lagoon swimming pool in Krabi, a spa, restaurants serving Thai, Italian, and Indian cuisine, and luxury speedboat tours to nearby islands.
 You also get to pamper your kids with fun activities and kids’ meals with the MyKids package.

 Close to Ao Nang, Phi Phi, and James Bond Island, Sofitel Krabi is the perfect choice for family holidays and romantic getaways.
 Facilities and venues are ideal for weddings, banquets, and MICE meetings.
 Situated 814 kilometers from Bangkok, Krabi is one of the most attractive and exciting destinations in Thailand.
-Dive in the crystal clear waters of the Andaman Sea, indulge in freshly caught cuisine and shop till you drop at the local markets.
+Dive into the crystal clear waters of the Andaman Sea, indulge in freshly caught cuisine, and shop till you drop at the local markets.

 7. SO Sofitel Hua Hin Hotel

 SO/ Sofitel Hua Hin Hotel is a playful and stylish hotel located directly on Cha-Am beach.
-The resort is equipped with 100 SO guestrooms and nine exclusive SO Pool Villas with two distinct room styles: SO Nature, a mix of simple natural elements, and lavish French refinement, and SO Arty, blending the sophistication of the past with chic, contemporary design.
+The resort is equipped with 100 SO guestrooms and nine exclusive SO Pool Villas with two distinct room styles: SO Nature, a mix of simple natural elements and lavish French refinement, and SO Arty, blending the sophistication of the past with chic, contemporary design.
 The resort benefits from the creative signature of fashion designer Polpat Asavaprapha.

 Quiet Cha-Am still holds its original fishing village charm and is ideal for a relaxing holiday.
 With Thailand’s longest white sand beach, this is the perfect escape after enjoying the buzz of Bangkok, while nearby Hua Hin offers lively temptations.
 Located 281 kilometers south of Bangkok, Hua Hin is the most popular beach resort town in Thailand.